apache/cloudstack-www/README.md

 - merge
 - wait for the staged-site to be updated and published
 - check the staging site
+- pull the latest staging-site and main branches
 - merge staging-site to main
+- push main
 - wait for asf-site to be updated and publised to the main site
 - check again
 - go to sleep